-- Gender/age: We may aspire for a 50/50 world but it doesn't exist yet.
-Be realistic about the gender and age, provide male/female splits.
+- Gender/age: We may aspire for a 50/50 world, but it doesn't exist yet.
+Be realistic about the gender and age and provide male/female splits.
 Why do we need this information?
-Men and women source information differently. - Title/Responsibilities: In the sweet spot exercise we asked you to ignore job titles.
-However, if you identified a job title cluster include it here. - Role in purchase: Identify whether they are the decision maker or influencer and whether there are any interdependencies. - Ideal company profile: Be specific where should we lay our bets? - Values: Avoid generic features.
-See complete persona example overleaf - Visual representation: As part of bringing the persona to life, find an image or caricature to represent this person.
+Men and women consume information differently. - Ideal company profile: Where is our richest opportunity?

+Role in purchase: Identify whether they are the decision maker or influencer and whether there are any interdependencies.

+Visual representation: To bring the persona to life, find an image or caricature to best represent this person.